-Parcels which cannot be delivered to the addressees and which the senders have abandoned shall not be returned by the Postal Administration of the country of destination, but shall be treated in accordance with its legislation.
-No claim shall be made by the Administration of destination against the Administration of origin in respect of such parcels.
+Parcels which cannot be delivered to the addressees and which the senders have abandoned shall not be returned by the Postal Administration of the country of destination but shall be treated in accordance with its legislation.
+No claim shall be made by the Administration of the country of destination against the Administration of the country of origin in respect of such parcels.

-Enquiries.
+ENQUIRIES.

-1. A fee not exceeding 60 centimes may be charged for every enquiry concerning a parcel.

-No fee shall be charged if the sender has already paid the special fee for an Advice of Delivery.

-- 2. Enquiries shall be admitted only within the period of one year from the day following the date of posting. - 3.
+- I. A fee not exceeding Frcs.
+I.00 may be charged for every enquiry concerning a parcel.
+No fee shall be charged if the sender has already paid the special fee for an advice of delivery. - 2.
+Enquiries shall be admitted only within the period of one year from the day following the date of posting of the parcel. - 3.
 When an enquiry is the outcome of an irregularity in the postal service, the enquiry fee shall be refunded.